Building a Modern Search Ranking Stack: From Embeddings to LLM-Powered Relevance

 The Dataset: Amazon ESCI

-Graded relevance matters because it lets us use NDCG (Normalized Discounted Cumulative Gain), which distinguishes between a "perfect" ranking and a "merely adequate" one.
-Binary metrics treat both as equally relevant and cannot distinguish different levels of relevance at the same position.
+Graded relevance matters because it lets you use NDCG (Normalized Discounted Cumulative Gain), which separates a "perfect" ranking from a "merely adequate" one.
+Binary metrics treat both as equally relevant and can't tell apart different levels of relevance at the same position.

 BM25 scores documents by term overlap with the query, with term frequency saturation and document length normalization: